essatech/JoeModelCEShiny/README.md

 #### Contributors:
-This is a broad collaboration between groups Fisheries and Oceans Canada (DFO), B.C.
+This is a broad collaboration between Fisheries and Oceans Canada (DFO), B.C.
 Ministry of Environment and Climate Change Strategy (ECCS), Alberta Environment and Parks (AEP), and Simon Fraser University (SFU.

 Contributors include: